bvandenbon/zbaduk-docs/README.md

 The most prefered move is shown in green, the least prefered one in red.
 It will use gradient colors for values in between.
 Note: the prefered move is not always the one with the highest winrate, the number of playouts is actually more important as it gives more certainty of a win.

+### Zoom

+ZBaduk tries to adjust its user interface to get the most out of your system.
+It will re-arrange items to make the board itself as big as possible.

+Having said that, on smart phones it can be clumsy to click the correct intersection.
+For this reason, the board will automatically zoom when you click it.
+This behavior is designed to be only active on devices with a small resolution.

+Unfortunately, if your computer has a low-ish resolution, the system may also decide to put you on auto-zoom mode.
+This can be annoying.
+An easy workaround , is to zoom your webbrowser a little bit. e.g. using Ctrl +/- buttons you can zoom out to 80%.
+In most cases this is enough to stop it from zooming.